 PolyMet partnered with GE Water & Process Technologies ("GE") and Barr Engineering to design and operate a pilot water treatment plant using reverse osmosis membrane technology developed by GE.
-The reverse osmosis pilot plant has successfully treated approximately two million gallons of water, demonstrating the technical and regulatory viability that will enable PolyMet to meet state and federal water quality standards.
+The reverse osmosis pilot plant has successfully treated more than two million gallons of water, demonstrating the technical and regulatory viability that will enable PolyMet to meet state and federal water quality standards.

 The Company has completed engineering control designs as well as the design of and inputs to groundwater, surface water and air dispersion models to assess potential environmental impacts from the NorthMet Project.
-Following extensive quality assurance/quality control review by Foth Infrastructure & Environment and Barr Engineering, PolyMet delivered these results to the state regulatory agencies and the EIS Contractor for review, which is largely complete.
+Following extensive quality assurance/quality control review by Foth Infrastructure & Environment and Barr Engineering, PolyMet delivered these results to the state regulatory agencies and the EIS Contractor for review.
+Following review by the Co-Lead Agencies, the preliminary supplemental draft EIS was released to the EPA and the Bois Forte, Fond du Lac, and Grand Portage tribal governments.